Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 - `environmentCode` which serves as the prefix for infrastructure services names.
 Allows only alpha numeric(no special characters) and must be between 3 and 8 characters.
 - `location` which suggests which azure region infrastructure is deployed in.
 - `environmentTag` / `envTag` serves as a simple label / tag to all resources being deployed as part of the bicep template to your subscription.
 - `pipelineName` refers to the name of the pipeline that is to be package for deployment to your Synapse Workspace.
-Allowed values are custom-vision-model, custom-vision-model-v2.
+Allowed value is custom-vision-model.

 ## Deployment of Infrastructure using bicep template